Non-Compete Agreements in Dallas, Texas

 Penalties.
 There are certain penalties for breach of a non-compete agreement, including

 being susceptible to a lawsuit.

 Let The Law Offices of Dan Chern, P.C.
 Help You Today

 If you have any questions about what’s right for your company, or

 if you need legal representation to enforce your non-compete clause or

 agreement, look no further than the Law Offices of Dan Chern, P.C.
 With

-nearly 20 years of experience, our Dallas
+over 20 years of experience, our Dallas

 business litigation lawyer has a thorough understanding of Texas business law to determine the best